Locarno Ballrooms: Locations

-In Popular culture
+In popular culture

+In 1966, American R&B duo Ike & Tina Turner performed at the Locarno Ballroom in Coventry.

 Several Locarnos were the siting of "Come Dancing" in the 1960s and 70s.

 The Coventry band The Specials refer to their local Locarno in their hit "Friday Night and Saturday Morning" (also covered by the French band Nouvelle Vague).

-In Dundee, the site of the Locarno is remembered in the street name Locarno Close.
+In Dundee, the site of the Locarno is remembered with the street named Locarno Close.